gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

 ---
 layout: post
 title: "Untangle the JavaScript spaghetti code with YellowLabTools"
 date: 2014-11-18 10:03:00
 categories: yellowlabtools
 excerpt: An introduction to JavaScript profiling with Yellow Lab Tools
+comments: true
 ---

 As a front-end architect and freelancer, I often do performance audits for websites.
 One recurrent problem is dealing with page making a heavy usage of JavaScript.
 They can load up to dozens of scripts, including: